project-chip/zap/docs/notifications.md

   )
 }
 ```

-- When calling setNotification function, ensure a valid session id is accessible within the current scope
+- When calling the setNotification function, ensure a valid session Id is accessible within the current scope

-- For testing you can navigate to **zap/src/NotificationPage.vue** which queries the SESSION_NOTICE table and returns all notifications with the same SESSION_REF.
+- For testing you can navigate to **zap/src/pages/NotificationPage.vue**, which queries the SESSION_NOTICE table and returns all notifications with the same SESSION_REF.

-For example, the picture below is the result of importing an isc file.
+For example, the picture below is the result of importing an isc file in the notification page.

 ![display notification](display_notification.png)

 ### Adding a Package Notification

 Package notifications are set when processing and loading a specific package.
-In order to add a session notification, call the setNotification function in zap/src-electron/query-package-notification.js.
+To add a package notification, call the setNotification function in zap/src-electron/query-package-notification.js.
 setNotification takes the following arguments:

 - db => database object (object)